-The evidence to date shows that although children do develop COVID-19, very few children will develop severe infection with COVID-19, even if they have an underlying health condition.
+Although children do develop COVID-19, very few children will develop severe infection with COVID-19, even if they have an underlying health condition.

 At the start of the pandemic, it was thought that some children and young people with rheumatology conditions may be at higher risk because of COVID-19, specifically those on immunosuppressive medication.
 This was a sensible and safe approach based on the evidence at the time.
 You may have been advised by the NHS and your clinical team to 'shield' your child.